We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Washington flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Washington flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight at midday will likely mean higher prices.

 When to fly